-Njeri Mathis Rutledge is a legal expert, professor, judge, writer and former prosecutor.
+Njeri Mathis Rutledge is a legal expert, professor, writer, former judge and former prosecutor.
 Before joining academia, she served as a prosecuting attorney for Harris County, one of the largest district attorney offices in the nation.
 She graduated from Spelman College and Harvard Law School.

 For media inquiries, a media kit is available under the media tab.
 For speaking requests and other comments, please click the button below

 As a former prosecutor, Njeri (pronounced Nah shuh ree) is a legal expert specializing in criminal law and procedure.
 She has more than 20 years of experience in the law and has worked as both a practitioner and an academic.
 She is a law professor at South Texas College of Law Houston and an opinion columnist for USA Today.
 She graduated from Harvard Law School and Spelman College.
 She is a subject matter expert on topics related to criminal justice reform, criminal law and procedure, race and diversity, labor and employment law, among others.

 On Womanhood is available for purchase on Amazon – https://tinyurl.com/onwomanhood

 Meeting at the Table is available for purchase at https://downsouthpress.com/meeting-at-the-table/

 - Prosecuted hundreds of criminal cases, presented cases to the grand jury, and tried dozens of jury trials as an assistant district attorney.

 - Reviewed and authorized search warrants and protective orders, provided magistrate warnings and presided over trials during her twelve year tenure as an associate judge for the City of Houston.